As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Wake up a few minutes earlier than the rest of the household and use those quiet, early mornings to reflect on what you want to achieve during that day.
 Take a look at your schedule so you are better prepared for the day ahead.
 Think about what you could do to help yourself be healthier, happier, and more productive.

 16. Make Journaling Part Of Your Morning Routine

-The best part about journaling is that there are so many different forms and there are no hard and fast rules about how, when, where or how long to journal.
+The best part about journaling as part of your self care routine is that there are so many different forms and there are no hard and fast rules about how, when, where, or how long to journal.
 Keep your journaling time as long or as short as you want.

 Use a gratitude journal if you find this helps you stay positive.
-Journal on what you plan to do that day if you need help with staying organized.
+Journal about what you plan to do that day if you need help with staying organized.

 17. Create a Spring Vision Board